justindbilyeu/Resonance_Geometry/docs/experiments/Forbidden_Region_Detector.md

 - Runs randomized exploration over a 4D grid spanning the parameters $(\lambda, \beta, A)$ and the emergent $\lVert g \rVert$ norm bin.
 - Logs which cells were visited and marks the remainder as candidate forbidden regions.
-- Estimates the largest connected forbidden structure via 2D projections.
+- Estimates the largest connected forbidden structure via a NetworkX lattice graph.
 - Emits a JSON summary for downstream pipelines.
 - Saves lightweight heatmap projections as quick-look PNGs.